 | Green Bay | Residential roofing without structural changes is listed as "No," while roofing with structural changes is "Yes."
 City of Green Bay | Non-structural reroofing may be treated differently than structural roof work. |

-Lake homes, cabins, older homes, and remote owners
+Lake homes, cabins, Northwoods access, and remote-owner planning

 Cabin and lake-home roof replacement in Northern Wisconsin is often a different project from a straightforward suburban reroof.
 These properties may have older additions, porch roofs, low-slope tie-ins, moss and tree debris, long valleys, chimneys, wood stoves, skylights, limited driveway access, private roads, steep lake lots, intermittent winter heat, and owners who are not on site.